If your actions inspire others to dream more, learn more, do more, and become more, you are a leader. ~John Quincy Adams

-Great leaders are fair to the employees and the organization's processes.
+Good leaders are fair to the employees and the organization's processes.
 They acknowledge the good and always make room for everyone to thrive together.

 They understand that nothing significant has ever been achieved with an attitude that is unfair and biased.
 Even if it does, the sustainability of the outcome is always questionable.

 Good leaders keep biases and unfairness out of the window and create a culture that does not promote or acknowledge this attitude.

 Have you ever watched great leaders sharing stories and their experiences in Ted-talks?
 I presume you have.
 If you haven't, I recommend you do it.

 You would realize how knowledgeable and curious these leaders are.
 And how they are always open to learning new things.
 Their thoughts, ideas, and perceptions are unique and thought-provoking.

 The reason behind this is their inquisitiveness and curiosity from life.
 They pursue various interests and keep themselves invested in it.
 They are open to broadening their spectrum through art, technology, and science.
 And, in fact, all the world's know-how.

 This quality helps them build a rational and positive attitude towards any problems.

 The great leaders of business, industry, and finance, and the great artists, poets, musicians and writers all became great because they developed the power of self-motivation. ~Napoleon Hill

 One of the essential leadership traits of good leaders is their ability to motivate others.
 Good leaders always motivate their employees and boost their morale when needed.
 They sail their boat smoothly, even in hazardous situations.
 They keep themselves self-motivated and set an example to follow.